arangodb/docs/3.7/deployment-kubernetes-deployment-resource.md

 <small>Introduced in: v1.2.1 (kube-arangodb)</small>

-This setting change member recreation logic based on group:
+This setting changes the member recreation logic based on group:
-- For Sync Masters, Sync Workers, Coordinator and DBServers determines if member can be recreated in case of failure (default true)
+- For Sync Masters, Sync Workers, Coordinator and DB-Servers it determines if a member can be recreated in case of failure (default `true`)
-- For Agents and Single this value is hardcoded to False and value provided in spec is ignored.
+- For Agents and Single this value is hardcoded to `false` and the value provided in spec is ignored.

 ### `spec.<group>.tolerations: []Toleration`